Kapendev/parin/TOUR.md

     }
     ```

-- Using the WASD or Arrow Keys
+- Using the WASD or arrow keys

     ```d
     auto position = Vec2(8);